rehierl/node-tree-outliner/88-todos.md

 -> in 3-8-1-implementation

 **TODO**
-add the term "structural integrity"?
+coin the term "a design's structural integrity"? - i.e. a design must be in itself consistent -

 **TODO**
 proof that a path in `SN{+}` exists for each path in `S{+}N` -